agustingrigoriu/HN-Search/README.md

 # HN-Search

-Hacker News (HN) can be defined as a mixture of both a news website and a forum.
-It is oriented towards presenting news related to technology and entrepreneurship.
-News are posted by HN users and the platform strives to guarantee good quality news, and dicussions generated from each of them.
+Hacker News (HN) is a hybrid platform combining a news aggregator and a discussion forum, primarily focused on technology and entrepreneurship.
+Users submit news articles, and the community engages through discussions.
+While HN utilizes Algolia as its underlying search engine to allow users to search posts, I identified that the default search results often do not meet the expectations for a news-focused platform.

-HN uses a search engine powered by Algolia to allow users search over the posts.
-I have detected that the results returned by Algolia are not what is expected from a search engine that works over news.
-In this project I am going to explore and provide a way of improving the search results given certain characteristics of the posts.
+This project investigates the limitations of the current HN search system and proposes improvements tailored to the unique characteristics of news posts and user interactions on HN.
+The goal is to enhance the relevance and quality of search results, providing a more effective tool for users to discover valuable content.

-**Check the files under the *documents* directory to find information about how I retrieved the dataset, built the ranking functions and developed the UI.**
+For a detailed explanation of the methodology and findings, please refer to my [research paper](https://github.com/agustingrigoriu/HN-Search/blob/master/documents/GREGORIEU_Report.pdf).